 To coincide with this year’s reunions, we have set up the 1995-99 Bursary fund and we hope that you will join your contemporaries by making a gift to support Churchillians of the future.
-This aims to raise £100,000 which will endow a full Cambridge Bursary for one student.
+Click here to donate online and add your support today.
+The aim is to raise £100,000 which will endow a full Cambridge Bursary for one student.
 The Cambridge Bursaries are means-tested and for UK registered students.
 The funds raised will be invested by the College and only the income, which will be around £3,500-£4,000 per year, will be spent, meaning that the funds are available for as long as Churchill College is in existence.

 The average debt after a three year undergraduate degree for a UK student at Cambridge is now an estimated £55,380.
 While our poorest students can borrow much of the money they need, this can act as a deterrent to considering a university education.
 Churchill has a long tradition of welcoming students from non-traditional Oxbridge schools and regions forged by a desire to help combat entrenched social and economic disadvantage by improving equality of access and equality of opportunity.